 Ilford HP5 Plus Black and White Film

-Lastly, we come to Ilford HP5 Plus 400 – a modern go-to for black and white film photography, and a worthy competitor to Cinestill BwXX.
-Tri-X 400 sports deeper contrast, whereas Ilford retains great detail in both low light settings and shadows.
-The mid-range ISO of 400 allows you to shoot in an array of lighting settings while keeping grain levels low.
-The exposure latitude is real forgiving as well – making this a well balanced film for your black and white shooting needs!
+Lastly, we come to Ilford HP5 Plus 400 – a modern go-to for black and white film photography and a worthy competitor to CineStill BwXX.
+While Tri-X 400 sports deeper contrast, Ilford retains great detail in both low light settings and shadows.
+The mid-range ISO of 400 allows you to shoot in a variety of lighting conditions while keeping grain levels low.
+Its forgiving exposure latitude makes it a well-balanced film for your black and white shooting needs!

 Check out Ilford HP5 Plus 400: